 Different reactions to fire

-Children and adults with autism and other special needs, may have unexpected reactions to a smoke alarm or a fire.
-The following information, collated from a variety of sources including the National Autistic Society, aims to help you support children and adults with autism.
+Children and adults on the autistic spectrum and with other special needs may have unexpected reactions to a smoke alarm or a fire.
+The following information, collated from a variety of sources including the National Autistic Society, aims to help you support autistic children and adults.

-Autism, or autism spectrum disorder (ASD), refers to a broad range of conditions characterised by challenges with social skills, and sometimes repetitive behaviours.
 Each person with autism has a distinct set of strengths and challenges.
-Some people with ASD may require significant support in their daily lives, while others live entirely independently.
+Some people with autism may require significant support in their daily lives, while others live entirely independently.

 Home safety visits and other interactions

-Communication is key to so much of our work and these tips may help you to interact with an autistic person, whether it’s a child, adult, colleague or friend.
+Communication is key to so much of the work of the fire and rescue service.
+These tips may help you to interact with an autistic person, whether it’s a child, adult, colleague or friend.

-- Always use their name (if you know it) so that they know you are talking to them
+- Always use their name (if you know it) when you start to address them so that they know you are talking to them

 - Say less and say it slowly

 - Provide one instruction at a time, so that the person is not overwhelmed with information

 - Don’t use too many questions, and keep them short